MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/aggregation-functions.md

 ---
 title: Aggregation Functions - Azure Data Explorer
-description: Learn how to use aggregation functions to perform calculations on a set of values, and return a single value in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
+description: Learn how to use aggregation functions to perform calculations on a set of values and return a single value. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022